sitevision/envision/packages/envision-docs/src/pages/components/form.md

 ## Form layouts

 The class `.env-form-row` creates a multi purpose container used to create form layouts.

-Usage:

--  Wrap `.env-form-field` elements to place form fields horizontally.
--  Combine with `.env-form-field`as a wrapper for `.env-form-label` and `.env-form-control` elements to place `.env-form-label` and `.env-form-control` horizontally.
--  Wrap `.env-form-control` elements containing `.env-radio`or `.env-checkbox` to create a inline form layout for option inputs.
+The class `.env-form-column-{n}` inside a row will control the sizing of the columns.

+When using form layouts, generally the `.env-form-field` wrapper is not needed.

-### Form row & column
+### Form columns

-Use `.env-form-row` as a wrapper to multiple `.env-form-field` elements to place form fields horizontally.
+Use `.env-form-row` as a wrapper for multiple `.env-form-column-{n}` elements to place form fields horizontally.

-Use `.env-form-col-{n}` to specify the width of an element relative to other elements on the row.
+Use `.env-form-column-{n}` to specify the width of an element relative to other elements on the row.
 Valid values are `1-6`.
 Default is `1`.

 Form fields may optionally be stacked below a certain container width.
 Use `.env-form-row--stack-{width}` to activate.